c-layer/contracts/tutorials/12-AdvancedSale.md

    await sale.defineBonuses(2, [50, 25, 0], [ 5000, 25000, 50000 ])
 ```

-To review this parameters, you may check as follow the bonus that will be available at different stage of the sale.
+To review this parameters, you may check with the following commands the bonus that will be available at different stage of the sale.

-Once 4'000 tokens will be sold, there will still be the following bonus
+Once 4'000 tokens will be sold, there will still be the following bonus :
 ```javascript
    await sale.firstBonus(4000).then((bonus) => bonus.remainingAtBonus+" tokens still at +"+bonus.bonus+"% bonus")
 ```

-Once 20'000 tokens will be sold, there will still be the following bonus
+Once 20'000 tokens will be sold, there will still be the following bonus :
 ```javascript
    await sale.firstBonus(20000).then((bonus) => bonus.remainingAtBonus+" tokens still at +"+bonus.bonus+"% bonus")
 ```